Regisnut/portfolio/README.md

 ```

 5. Use constants to avoid repetition.
-6. In order to follow along with the video use my backend (url below)
+6. In order to follow along with the tutoriel video, you can use john smilga's backend (url below)

    [strapi backend]:https://github.com/john-smilga/strapi-gatsby-porfolio-2020-api